LEGAL NATURE OF ANNOTATIONS AND DECLARATIONS IN THE LAND REGISTRY RECORD

 If there is no such easement right, and the affected property owner does not object within fifteen days of becoming aware of the encroachment, and if the circumstances and conditions justify it, the person who built the overflow construction in good faith may request the establishment of an easement right or the transfer of ownership of the encroached land upon payment of a reasonable amount.

-According to the court, if the owner of the overflow construction is in good faith, if the parcel can be divided according to the zoning regulations, if the difference between the damage that the landowner would suffer from dividing the parcel and the benefit the overflow construction owner would receive is not excessive, then the owner of the overflow construction can request the registration of the overflowed part with a title deed action by paying an appropriate amount, or to establish an easement right over it.
+According to the supreme court, if the owner of the overflow construction is in good faith, if the parcel can be divided according to the zoning regulations, if the difference between the damage that the landowner would suffer from dividing the parcel and the benefit the overflow construction owner would receive is not excessive, then the owner of the overflow construction can request the registration of the overflowed part with a title deed action by paying an appropriate amount, or to establish an easement right over it.

 Depending on the extent of the encroachment onto the adjacent parcel and the size of the affected area, a demolition order may be issued, or the problem may be resolved by paying the value of the encroached land.

-• “RIGHT OF EASEMENT” DISCLAIMER
+- “RIGHT OF EASEMENT” DISCLAIMER

-• FOUNDATION COMMENTARY
+- FOUNDATION COMMENTARY

-As can be understood from the regulations in the Foundations Law; Unless the foundation annotation is canceled from the registry by paying the full concession price, the dispositions on the real estate will not be registered by the land registry offices.
+As can be understood from the regulations in the Foundations Law; unless the foundation annotation is canceled from the registry by paying the full concession price, the dispositions on the real estate will not be registered by the land registry offices.

 In addition, deed restrictions in the registry means that the concession fee has not been paid yet.
 The concession fee is; It is the price received in exchange for transferring the ownership of some foundation real estates to the mutasarrıfs.
-In the calculation of the concession price; The sale price is taken as the basis for the dissolution of the partnership or the sale through forced execution, and the expropriation price for expropriations.
+In the calculation of the concession price; the sale price is taken as the basis for the dissolution of the partnership or the sale through forced execution, and the expropriation price for expropriations.
 When encountering these encumbrances on real estate in property search in Turkey it should be noted.

-• “WITHOUT THE PERMISSION OF THE TRANSFEROR ADMINISTRATION, THE TRANSFERRED PROPERTY CANNOT BE USED FOR ANY OTHER PUBLIC PURPOSE, OTHERWISE THE TRANSFEROR ADMINISTRATION TAKES BACK THE REAL ESTATE PROPERTY UNDER ARTICLE 23
+- “WITHOUT THE PERMISSION OF THE TRANSFEROR ADMINISTRATION, THE TRANSFERRED PROPERTY CANNOT BE USED FOR ANY OTHER PUBLIC PURPOSE, OTHERWISE THE TRANSFEROR ADMINISTRATION TAKES BACK THE REAL ESTATE PROPERTY UNDER ARTICLE 23

 Real estate property, resources, or easement rights owned by public legal entities and institutions cannot be expropriated by another public legal entity or institution.
 However, it is possible for one administration’s property to be transferred to another administration through a different procedure.

-a) Be transferred or assigned.
+a) Cannot be transferred or assigned.

-e) Be seized or occupied.
+e) Cannot be seized or occupied.

-• ANNOTATIONS ON MANAGEMENT PLAN AND MANAGEMENT PLAN AMENDMENTS
+- ANNOTATIONS ON MANAGEMENT PLAN AND MANAGEMENT PLAN AMENDMENTS

 The management plan outlines the management style, intended use and form of the property, the fees that will be charged by the manager and inspector, and other aspects of management.
 These annotations on property do not legally prevent the sale of the property and do not negatively impact the saleability of the property.
 This kind of encumbrances on real estate is common annotations seen in property record search in Turkey.

-• PARKING ANNOTATION
+- PARKING ANNOTATION

 Indicates the existence of a parking lot belonging to the property.
 These annotations on property does not legally prevent the sale of the property and does not negatively impact the saleability of the property.

-• JOINTLY OWNED AREAS
+- JOINTLY OWNED AREAS

 Refers to the allocation of jointly used areas such as social facilities, commercial spaces, swimming pools, tennis courts, and heating centers.
 This kind of encumbrances on real estate does not legally prevent the sale of the property and does not negatively impact the saleability of the property.

-• RENTAL AND EASEMENT RIGHTS GRANTED IN FAVOR OF STATE-OWNED UTILITY COMPANIES
+- RENTAL AND EASEMENT RIGHTS GRANTED IN FAVOR OF STATE-OWNED UTILITY COMPANIES

 Rental and easement rights established in favor of state-owned utility companies such as TEDAŞ, BEDAŞ, TEK, AYEDAŞ, İSKİ, İETT, İGDAŞ, etc. are generally put in place to ensure the performance of public services provided by these organizations.
 These annotations on property are not legally prohibitive of the sale of the property.

-• RESOURCE RIGHT
+- RESOURCE RIGHT

-An easement right on a resource located on someone else’s land gives the owner of the right only the right to use that resource.
+A resource right on a resource located on someone else’s land gives the owner of the right only the right to use that resource.
 The presence of a resource right deed restrictions do not diminish the marketability of the property.

-• MILITARY PROHIBITION – MILITARY SECURITY ZONE
+- MILITARY PROHIBITION – MILITARY SECURITY ZONE

 These annotations on property are established in order to ensure the security and confidentiality of the boundaries of military facilities and zones that are of vital importance to national defense, and are graded according to the importance of the region.

 While these annotations on property do not legally prohibit the sale of property, the one-sided administrative disposal, expropriation, and even demolition of the property without payment is possible.
-Furthermore, because various restrictions (such as prohibitions/limitations on construction, excavation, and renovation works, sale or lease to foreign nationals or entities) can be imposed on the use of these properties, such annotations can weaken the value of the property.
-When encountering these encumbrances on real estate in property search in Turkey it should be noted.
+Furthermore, because various restrictions (such as prohibitions/limitations on construction, excavation, and renovation works, sale to foreign nationals or entities) can be imposed on the use of these properties, such annotations can weaken the value of the property.
+When encountering these encumbrances on a real estate in property search in Turkey it should be noted.

-“Natural properties” are values found on the surface, underground, or underwater, which belong to geological periods, prehistoric, and historic periods, and are rare or need to be protected due to their features and beauty.
+“Natural Heritage”: These are values found above ground, underground, or underwater, which belong to geological or prehistoric and historical periods.
+They are rare and need protection due to their unique features and beauty.

-• SEIZURE OF PUBLIC RECEIVABLES
+- SEIZURE OF PUBLIC RECEIVABLES

 Pursuant to Article 73 of the Law No. 6183 on the Procedure for the Collection of Public Receivables, if the seizure is imposed due to a public receivable or tax debt, the immovable property cannot be transferred or any real right established on it unless the existing seizure annotation is removed from the land registry.
 These transactions can only be carried out with the consent of the relevant authority that imposed the seizure.